 Every President to date has used this power in one way or another, although some have used it more famously than others.
 Here are some of the biggest examples.

 As with so much of the presidency, George Washington set the precedent for executive privilege.
 After a failed military operation against Native Americans, Congress wanted to know what happened.
-They sought records and testimony from White House officials.
+It sought records and testimony from White House officials.
 Washington and his cabinet agreed that a President had the right to refuse to these requests in the name of national security.
 Washington also later argued that the House of Representatives had no right to see the Jay Treaty signed between the U.S. and Great Britain.
 Eventually, he relented in both of these cases, but the precedent of asserting such authority was set.

 Dwight D. Eisenhower

 Eisenhower was the first President to coin the term “executive privilege”.
 During Senator Joseph McCarthy’s crusade against communism, the President prevented Cabinet members and other advisors from being questioned in the famous McCarthy-Army hearings.
 He said, “Any man who testifies as to the advice he gave me won’t be working for me that night.”
-This was designed to protect sensitive documents from coming into public view, especially the view of Senator Joseph McCarthy, and to continue the tradition of allowing advisors to speak freely without the threat of a subpoena.
+This was designed to protect sensitive documents from coming into public view, especially the view of Senator McCarthy, and to continue the tradition of allowing advisors to speak freely without the threat of a subpoena.

-Some, including President Lyndon B. Johnson, believe that Eisenhower went too far with executive privilege.
+Some, including President Lyndon B. Johnson, believed that Eisenhower went too far with executive privilege.
 It was recorded that the privilege was used 44 times, sometimes by other members of the executive branch to not even talk about daily routines without Eisenhower’s approval.
-Johnson made a point to say that if his administration were to use executive privilege, he would be the sole one to invoke it, much like his predecessor John F. Kennedy.
+Johnson made a point to say that if his administration were to use executive privilege, he would be the sole one to invoke it, much like his predecessor, John F. Kennedy.
 Both Presidents used it sparingly.

 Executive privilege had always been nominally used in defense of the public interest, but Nixon attempted to use it to protect himself and other advisors during the Watergate investigation.
 In the landmark Supreme Court case U.S. v.
 Nixon, the Supreme Court unanimously declared that executive privilege is constitutional and sometimes necessary for national security.
 But the Court also held that it is not all-encompassing.
 If requested documents and testimonies are a key part of an investigation, then they must be brought forward.
 Therefore, the Watergate tapes were turned over to the special prosecutor.
 Shortly after this decision, Nixon resigned.

 Nixon forever changed how Americans view executive privilege.
-His questionable use of the power led many Americans to believe that all uses are for the same undisclosed reasons.
-This may have led Presidents Gerald Ford, Jimmy Carter, Ronald Reagan and George H.W.
+His use of the power led many Americans to believe that all uses are for the same undisclosed reasons.
+This may have led Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, and George H.W.
 Bush to use the privilege sparingly—especially Ford, who had to deal with many congressmen using the Nixon saga as leverage to make the White House as transparent as possible.
 Reagan was so cautious that he did not use the privilege during the investigation of the Iran-Contra affair.
 There would not be another controversy regarding executive privilege until 1998.

 His executive privilege claims, as well as his attorney-client claims in the Lewinsky investigation, were challenged in federal court.
 Citing U.S. v.
 Nixon, the courts determined that the prosecutor’s needs outweighed the confidentiality of executive documents and discussions.
 This ruling was not appealed to the Supreme Court, as the White House sought to avoid a headline-grabbing legal loss.